Top 10 Sylvan Cards in Magic: The Gathering

-Haste lets them attack immediately even if they just arrived, reach lets them block opponents with flying, and indestructible prevents them from being destroyed, a superb barrier that makes the land-creature strategy much less risky.
+Haste lets them attack immediately, even if they just arrived; reach lets them block opponents with flying; and indestructible prevents them from being destroyed, a superb barrier that makes the land-creature strategy much less risky.

 7. Sylvan Caryatid

 For just two mana, Caryatid adeptly fills two roles.
-As a 0/3 with defender, it can't attack, but makes an excellent blocker against early-game invaders, and its valued hexproof trait prevents your opponent from targeting it with spells.
+As a 0/3 with defender, it can't attack, but it makes an excellent blocker against early-game invaders, and its valued hexproof trait prevents your opponent from targeting it with spells.

 Caryatid can also tap for one mana of any color, an excellent ramp tool that's especially useful in multicolor decks.
 Utilize the powerful block-tap combo to simultaneously guard an attacking enemy and exhaust Caryatid for mana, letting you harness both its strengths in the same round (although you'll need to spend your mana before it fades).

 The elf counterpart to red's "Goblin Ringleader," Messenger is a disappointingly weak 2/2, but he carries the useful elf lineage and trample trait, letting him bleed excess damage through blockers.
 Even better, when he enters the field, you reveal the top four cards of your deck and add any elves to your hand, moving the rest to the bottom of your deck in any order.